 - Judging Criteria: A surfer must demonstrate board-handling skills in the transition phase [description below] and the surfing phase [description below] of their performance, for it to be considered complete.

-- A surfer must perform radical controlled manoeuvres, using the paddle as a key tool, in the critical sections of a wave with speed, power and flow to maximise scoring potential.
-Innovative / progressive surfing as well as variety of repertoire [manoeuvres], wave negotiation and use of the paddle to increase the intensity of the manoeuvres, will all be taken into account when awarding points for SUP surfing.
+- A surfer must perform radical controlled manoeuvres, using the paddle as a key tool, in the critical sections of a wave with speed, power and flow to maximize scoring potential.
+Innovative / progressive surfing as well as variety of repertoire [manoeuvres], wave negotiation and use of the paddle to increase the intensity of the manoeuvres, will all be taken into account when awarding points for SUPsurfing.

 - The SUP surfer who executes these criteria with the maximum degree of difficulty and commitment on the waves will be rewarded with the higher scores.

-- Length of Heat – each Heat will be a minimum length of 15 minutes and not excess 20 minimum.
+- Length of Heat – each Heat will be a minimum length of 10 minutes and not excess 20 minimum.
+(Unless conditions deem otherwise).

 - Each competitor with will have a maximum of 10 scoring waves per heat, with the top two waves forming the bases of their overall heat score.

 - Any competitor that exceeds 10 waves in their heats will have their second highest score halved.